Shaik-Sameer77/JobSearch-Application/README.md

 # Job Search Application

-QuadB Tech is a job search application that simplifies the process of finding job opportunities.
+This is a job search application that simplifies the process of finding job opportunities.
 Built with React and leveraging various powerful packages, the application provides a user-friendly interface for searching and applying for jobs.

 ## Packages Used